jhpyle/docassemble/_docs/config.md

     fr: fr
 {% endhighlight %}

-The `enable` key must be set to `true` in order for the text-to-speech feature to work.
+The `enable` key must be set to `True` in order for the text-to-speech feature to work.
 The `key` is the [VoiceRSS] API key.
 The `languages` key refers to a dictionary that associates languages with default dialects to be used with that language.